FreeOpcUa/freeopcua/README.md

 ========
 [![Build Status](https://travis-ci.org/FreeOpcUa/freeopcua.svg?branch=master)](https://travis-ci.org/FreeOpcUa/freeopcua)

-LGPL OPC-UA server and client library written in C++.
+LGPL OPC-UA server and client library written in C++ and with a lot of code auto-generated from xml specification using python.

 Python bindings can be found in the python directory.

 code: https://github.com/FreeOpcUa/freeopcua